jasbcit/1800_202230_DTC14/README.md

 ## General Info
 This browser based web application to ...
 * Hello my name is Jas.
 I'm excited about this project because it is exciting
+* Hello my name is Cadan.
+I can't wait to start this project because out team is so great!

 ## Technologies
 Technologies used for this project: